Prepare for and promote your next information security and privacy awareness campaign.

 Helping inform and encourage individuals across your campus to respect data privacy, safeguard data, and enable trust may also be an important part of your awareness campaigns.

-To make it easier for you to educate your campus community, find free resources and promotionals tools below that you can utilize year-round, as well as on Data Privacy Day on January 28 each year.
+To make it easier for you to educate your campus community, find free resources and promotionals tools below that you can utilize year-round, as well as during Data Privacy Week, January 24–28.

 Additional Resources & Tips